LucasNoga/Archange/README.md

 ## Get Started

-You need to create a file call setting.conf in the repo like this
+You need to create a file call settings.conf in the repo like this

 ```bash
 $ git clone https://github.com/LucasNoga/Archange.git